Tahoe conservationists score win in Martis Valley case

 Placer County’s supervisorial authority that gave the green light to Alterra’s 90-foot high indoor water park at Squaw Valley in 2016 was rescinded by same appeals court in October.

-Rebecca O’Neil is a staff writer with The Union.
+Rebecca O’Neil is a staff writer with The Union, a sister publication of the Sierra Sun.
 She can be reached at roneil@theunion.com

 Support Local Journalism